MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/index.md

 To learn how to port an NDIS 6.x miniport driver into a Windows Driver Framework (WDF) networking client driver, see [Porting NDIS Miniport Drivers to NetAdapter Class Extension](porting-ndis-to-netadapter-cx.md).

+If you would like to work with Microsoft as you develop a NetAdapterCx client driver, or have feedback on the class extension, please send us an [email](netadapter@microsoft.com).

 This section contains the following topics:

 * [Porting NDIS Miniport Drivers to NetAdapter Class Extension](porting-ndis-to-netadapter-cx.md)